duongtrung/YOLOv8-agri/README.md

 # YOLOv8-agri

-This is the supplementary GitHub repository for our submitted paper to EAI Endorsed Transactions on Industrial Networks and Intelligent Systems.
+This is the supplementary GitHub repository for our accepted paper to EAI Endorsed Transactions on Industrial Networks and Intelligent Systems.
+Link to [publication](https://publications.eai.eu/index.php/inis/article/view/4618).

 **Datasets**: